 Reflecting on the weight of such hopeful prospects, in a press release EQUO concluded that “in order to avoid the worst effects of the climate pandemic”, Spain needs to do much more on its part to keep rising temperatures at bay and prevent them from rising above 1.5 degrees Celsius.

 Back in Spain, EQUO co-spokesman Florent Marcellesi considers that, although the present coalition government is doing more than its predecessors, the goal announced in the Climate Change Bill is “clearly insufficient” (https://partidoequo.es/espana-esta-lejos-del-acuerdo-paris/).

 “The spanish Government proposes to reduce emissions by only 23% in 2030 – Far from what is required by science, the European Parliament and the youth”.– EQUO co-spokesman Florent Marcellesi

 For her part, Inés Sabanés, co-spokeswoman of EQUO and a deputy in Congress, regrets the lack of ambition of the incumbent government, but states that “we are in time to amend this serious shortcoming”.
-She continued to explain that, in line with the need to amend this worrying situation, in Congress, EQUO and Más País have presented a proposal to align the country with science and climate justice, in which the two Parties ask for a 55% reduction of emissions by 2030.
+She continued to explain that, in line with the need to amend this worrying situation, in Congress, EQUO and Más País have presented a proposal to align the country with science and climate justice, in which the two Parties ask for a 55% reduction de emissions by 2030.

 Urging the incumbent government in Spain to do more, the two EQUO spokespersons highlighted the need for Spain to grow its climate ambition.